matthewdurbin/RadSI/README.md

 - fire

 ### Installation:
 This CLI is run direcly form a terminal.
-[Anaconda](https://www.anaconda.com/products/individual) offers a great distibution of python, IDEs, many packages, and the Anaconda Prompt.
+[Anaconda](https://www.anaconda.com/products/individual) offers a great distibution of python, IDEs, and the Anaconda Prompt.
 It also comes with most of the packages you need, with the exception of Fire.
 With [pip3](https://pip.pypa.io/en/stable/) installed, RadSI should be abled to be downloaded by simply entering

         pip3 install RadSI